ErmiyasHailemichael/React-with-Tailwind-CSS/README.md

 # React-with-Tailwind-CSS

 A simple React web application that can perform CRUD.
 The user can create, read, update, and delete.
-It is styled with Tailwindcss.
+It is styled with Tailwind css.

 # Planned